GrimLaurent/manakit/packages/src/README.md

     yarn prepare

-### Mode Dev

-Hot-refresh development takes place via storybook, it ensures the complete development of a module independently and prepares versioned generic documentation.

-    yarn develop

-open your browser and go to http://localhost:6006/.

 ### Mode Build

 A hook allows to build the project and to prepare its use for a local link.